 The thread pool separates connections and threads, so there is no fixed relationship between connections and the threads that execute statements received from those connections.
 This differs from the default thread-handling model that associates one thread with one connection such that a given thread executes all statements from its connection.

-By default, the thread pool tries to ensure a maximum of one thread executing in each group at any time, but sometimes permits more threads to execute temporarily for best performance.
-The algorithm works in the following manner:
+By default, the thread pool tries to ensure a maximum of one thread executing in each group at any time, but sometimes permits more threads to execute temporarily for best performance:

 Each thread group has a listener thread that listens for incoming statements from the connections assigned to the group.
 When a statement arrives, the thread group either begins executing it immediately or queues it for later execution: